SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 - “Do structured outputs match your defined schema or formatting conventions?”
 ---

-## 💾🔍 REVIEW & COMMIT — Final Verification and Commit
+## 💾🔍 COMMIT — Final Verification and Commit

 This phase represents the **culmination of the AI Agent improvement workflow** — where verified, intentional changes are finalized and recorded into version control.
 After completing testing and confirming that all Copilot-assisted modifications behave as intended, this step ensures the repository reflects a **clean, auditable, and logically consistent state**.